rayalan/binary-adages/ideas.md

 - ??.
 Most important questions: Why and so what?
 But is that really the case?
 - Software development is a corporate process, not just an engineering process. c.f. https://www.youtube.com/watch?v=SScjUIU-Fkg
 - Learning - what kind of learning is useful?
-  - Value of learning it self.
+  - Value of learning itself.
   - Learning disconnected from theory (e.g. always learning better ways of doing C++ pointers) -- but is that what engineering needs?
 Is that what the organization needs?
 - Selection bias - gradually narrowing
 - Tenets; architectural principles, design principles + practices